ska-telescope/ska-oso-pht-ui/docs/src/developer/Testing.rst

 Writing
 =======

 We use Cypress as the test running framework.
-It will look for test files within a number of locations, however the standard that the SKAO will employ will be the use of `.cy.{tsx | jsx}` in the same folder as the component being tested.
+It will look for test files within a number of locations, however the standard that the SKAO will employ will be the use of `.test.{tsx | jsx}` in the same folder as the component being tested.
 Below is a small illustration as an example.

 ```

 components
 └─ App
-   |  App.cy.tsx
+   |  App.test.tsx
    |  App.tsx
 └─ ReactSkeleton
-   |  ReactSkeleton.cy.tsx
+   |  ReactSkeleton.test.tsx
    |  ReactSkeleton.tsx

 ```